 What Proactive Measures Can Business Owners Take to Avoid Potential Litigation and Other Issues?

 One of the main reasons attorneys recommend forming a business is to protect yourself from personal liability.
-Oftentimes, insurance isn’t going to cover you if you have a catastrophic loss, they might not cover a certain amount.
+Oftentimes, insurance isn’t going to cover you if you have a catastrophic loss, as they might not cover over a certain amount.
 Now you might become personally liable, that’s why you want to form an LLC—to protect yourself from those catastrophic losses.

 It is very important to consider liability if you are going to buy a property with an LLC or are considering rental properties.
 A lot of our clients come to us wanting to own property in their own name.
 This is where you see liability really get them down the road.
 My recommendation to everyone owning property in their own name is to form an LLC to protect themselves; to keep their personal assets out of the reach of any potential liability.